Indo-German Economic Cooperation at a glance

 - Environment and Management of Natural Resources (Umwelt und Management natürlicher Ressourcen)

 The proposals for implementation of development cooperation projects are forwarded to the German Government, through the German Embassy, by the Department of Economic Affairs (DEA) of the Indian Ministry of Finance.
 The DEA is the central coordinating authority of the Indian Government responsible for development cooperation.

-The cooperation projects are carried out on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), with the concurrence of the German Foreign Office (AA), by Germany's International Cooperation Agency GIZ and the KfW German Development Bank.
+The cooperation projects are carried out on behalf of the German Federal Ministry for Economic Cooperation and Development as well as the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety - each with the concurrence of the German Foreign Office - by Germany's International Cooperation Agency GIZ and the German Development Bank KfW.
 GIZ is charged with implementation of technical cooperation and KfW with implementation of financial cooperation projects respectively.